 Medicare Part D in Colorado

-For 2019 coverage, there are 26 stand-alone Part D plans available in Colorado, with premiums ranging from $16 to $113 per month.
+For 2021 coverage, there are 27 stand-alone Part D plans available in Colorado, with premiums ranging from $7 to $103 per month.

 Medicare spending in Colorado

-In 2017, Original Medicare spent an average of $8,419 per beneficiary in Colorado, based on data that were standardized to eliminate regional differences in payment rates (the data did not include costs for Medicare Advantage enrollees).
-The national average that year was $9,533 per enrollee, so Medicare spending in Colorado was 14 percent lower than the national average, and only 11 states had per-beneficiary spending lower than Colorado’s.
+In 2018, Original Medicare spent an average of $8,765 per beneficiary in Colorado, based on data that were standardized to eliminate regional differences in payment rates (the data did not include costs for Medicare Advantage enrollees).
+The national average that year was $10,096 per enrollee, so Medicare spending in Colorado was 13 percent lower than the national average, and only 11 states had per-beneficiary spending lower than Colorado’s.

-For perspective on the range of spending, average per-beneficiary costs for Original Medicare were highest in Louisiana, at $11,399, and lowest in Hawaii, at $6,441.
+For perspective on the range of spending, average per-beneficiary costs for Original Medicare were highest in Louisiana, at $11,932, and lowest in Hawaii, at $6,971.

-You can read more about Medicare in Colorado in our state Medicare guide.
-You can also contact the Colorado State Health Insurance Assistance Program (there are offices in each county), with questions related to Medicare coverage in Colorado.
+If you have questions about Medicare eligibility in Colorado or Medicare enrollment in Colorado, you contact the Colorado State Health Insurance Assistance Program (there are offices in each county).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.